 - Alliterative Name: In the American version, this applied for almost every character (save for Patty): Danny Dog, Fanny Fox, Barney Bulldog, Suzie Squirrel, Roxie Raccoon...

 - Alternative Foreign Theme Song: Every country has its own unique theme song.
-The original Japanese version had "Maple Town Monogatari" for Maple Town and "Minami No Kuni No Palm Town" for Palm Town.
+The original Japanese version had "Maple Town Monogatari" for Maple Town (translated lyrics from this song are found in the picture caption above) and "Minami No Kuni No Palm Town" for Palm Town.
 The Spanish dub, La Aldea Del Arce, got a song called "Shamalele Shamala".
 The Italian dubs of both Maple Town and Palm Town had their songs performed by Italian pop singer Cristina D'Avena.

 - Artifact Title: When season 2 rolled around, the series moved to Palm Town, which rendered the title somewhat misleading as they chose to retain the Maple Town name .